 Each year the Alaska Legislature puts together a capital budget – money to fund construction projects around the state.
 This year four Petersburg projects made it into the proposed capital budget.
 And two made it past Gov. Mike Dunleavy’s veto pen – a lot for a smaller municipality.
 The other one, besides the shooting range boardwalk, is a roof replacement for the middle and high school.
 The roof was damaged during heavy snows a few years ago.
 The project was third on the borough’s priority list.

 The state will pay for about two thirds of the more than $4 million project.
-Voters will decide in October whether to pay the rest through property taxes over the next couple decades.
+The assembly is currently deciding whether to send a proposition to voters in October, letting them decide whether to pay the rest through property taxes over the next couple decades.
+The assembly voted unanimously to do so earlier this month.
+They will vote two more times.

 The Borough’s priority list also included an overhaul of a heavily used boat launch at Banana Point on the south end of Petersburg’s Mitkof Island, estimated at around $2 million.
 A small portion of that project made it into the capital budget – $200,000 – but was vetoed by Dunleavy.
 Steve Geistbrecht is Petersburg’s borough manager.